Website designed by Decision Power © 2015

 Appropriate special needs assistance is employed for those children having additional/special needs.

 The school is well supported by our School Business Manager and 2 Administrators.

 The Children’s Centre Nursery is staffed by a Manager, Deputy, Early Years Practitioners and an Administrator.

 Buildings and Grounds

 The main school building which houses 6 classes also contains an entrance hall, general purpose hall, staffroom, offices, group rooms, cloakrooms and a storage/resource area.
 A further 3 classes are housed in Elliott Buildings adjacent to the main building.

 Our school environment is a high priority and is equipped and maintained to a high standard.
 We have recently extended our playground to include a separate, enclosed Early Years Play Area with a range of equipment as well as an outdoor classroom.
 The front of the school has been remodelled to provide an updated, welcoming entrance to children, parents and visitors.

 Phase 1 of the building work to remodel and extend the Children’s Centre was completed on 31st August 2017 and currently accommodates the nursery children.
-Phase 2 is due to be finished by the end of October and all the building will become part of Hamp Nursery & Infants’ School from 1st November.
-When complete, the building will provide 2 classrooms, one of which replaces an existing temporary classroom, as well as nursery rooms and will improve the 0-7 accommodation on our site.
+Phase 2 was finished at the end of October 2017 and the whole building became part of Hamp Nursery & Infants’ School from 1st November.
+The building provides 2 classrooms plus nursery rooms, and has improved the 0-7 accommodation on our site.